AWS Lambda Base64 Encoded Request Body/Response Body

 Using */*

-Converting base64 string to binary in response depends on two factors, binary media type in API gateway setting and Accept request header in client.
+Converting base64 strings to binary in responses is determined by two factors: the binary media type configuration in API Gateway and the Accept request header from the client.

 application/octet-stream

-in API gateway binary media type setting, API gateway will match the Accept response header start from application/
+in the binary media type setting, API Gateway matches Accept headers starting with application/

 , application/pdf

-, the base64 string will not convert back to binary before sending out to client.
-(Wildcard in Accept request header)
+, the base64 string will not be converted back to binary before being sent to the client.
+This occurs because wildcards in the Accept header don’t match explicit types in the binary media type configuration.

-When Accept request header accept multiple media type, API gateway only consider the first media type in header.
+When the Accept request header accepts multiple media types, API Gateway only considers the first media type in the header.
+For example, if you’ve added application/octet-stream

-in binary media type in API gateway but set Accept request header to application/*, application/octet-stream
+to the binary media type configuration but set the Accept header to application/*, application/octet-stream